 This study provides compelling evidence that pesticide adulteration significantly alters the chemical integrity, nutritional quality, and safety profile of black-eyed beans (Vigna unguiculata).
 The untreated beans retained a stable pH, favorable proximate composition, and a rich spectrum of naturally occurring phytochemicals, reinforcing their role as a valuable and functional dietary legume.
 In contrast, deliberate adulteration with dichlorvos induced marked acidification, disrupted macronutrient balance, and replaced beneficial bioactive compounds with toxic xenobiotics, including recognized carcinogenic and neurotoxic substances.
 These changes collectively compromise both the proximate value and safety of the beans.

-Sodium chloride washing demonstrated a measurable but incomplete remediation effect.
-Partial restoration of pH, recovery of select phytochemicals, and reductions in the relative abundance of hazardous residues highlight the potential of simple household decontamination practices to mitigate acute exposure risks.
+Sodium chloride washing demonstrated a measurable but incomplete remediation effect, leading to a partial restoration of pH, recovery of select phytochemicals, and reductions in the relative abundance of hazardous residues highlight the potential of simple household decontamination practices to mitigate acute exposure risks.
 However, the persistence of xenobiotic compounds following salt washing confirms that such interventions cannot fully reverse the detrimental consequences of pesticide adulteration.

 Thus, these findings emphasize the significant public health risks linked to improper pesticide application and post-harvest adulteration of food crops.
 While simple interventions such as salt washing can partially reduce residues and improve nutritional quality, they offer only limited protection.
 The most reliable approach lies in proactive measures, including strict regulatory enforcement, safe storage practices, and heightened public awareness.
 Preserving the chemical integrity of staple foods is therefore vital for both nutritional security and the long-term health of consumers.